divyadhimaan/system-design-playground/design-problems/key-value-store/main.md

   - `Availability`: Every request receives a response, without guarantee that it contains the most recent version of the information.
 Clients get a response, even if some nodes aee down.
   - `Partition Tolerance`: The system continues to operate despite network failures or delays.

-- so possible combinations are:
+- Possible combinations are:
   - `CP`- Consistency and Partition Tolerance: System remains consistent even during network partitions, but may not be available.
   - `AP`- Availability and Partition Tolerance: System remains available even during network partitions, but may not be consistent.
   - `CA`- Consistency and Availability: System is consistent and available, but cannot handle network partitions.

-Since network failures are inevitable in distributed systems, CA is not a practical choice.
+- Since network failures are inevitable in distributed systems, CA is not a practical choice.
+So distributed systems must choose between `CP` and `AP`.

+#### Choosing between CP and AP
+- Example
+  - If there are 3 servers (n1, n2, n3) and a client wants to write a key-value pair (k1, v1).
+Lets say k1 is written to n3, but not propagated yet to n1 and n2.
+  - Now, if n3 goes down and a client wants to read k1.
+    - In `CP` system, the client will not get a response because it cannot guarantee consistency.
+It will wait until n3 is back up.
+    - In `AP` system, the client will get a response from n1 or n2, but it may not be the most recent value of k1.
+- For a key-value store, we can choose either `CP` or `AP` based on the use case.
+- Choosing between AP and CP depends on the specific requirements of the application.
+- For example:
+  - A banking application would prefer `CP` to ensure data consistency.
+  - A social media application would prefer `AP` to ensure availability.